U.S. flag

 There are a lot of different medications for treating depression.
 But it's difficult to predict how well a particular medication will help an individual.
 So doctors often first suggest taking a drug that they consider to be effective and relatively well tolerated.
 If it doesn't help as much as expected, it's possible to switch to a different medication.
 Sometimes a number of different drugs have to be tried before you find one that works.

 Studies show that the benefit generally depends on the severity of the depression: The more severe the depression, the greater the benefits will be.
-In other words, antidepressants are effective against chronic, moderate and severe depression.
-They don't help in mild depression.
+So antidepressants are an option for chronic, moderate and severe depression.
+They help very little or not at all in mild depression.

-The various antidepressants have been compared in many studies.
-Overall, the commonly used tricyclic antidepressants (SSRIs and SNRIs) were found to be equally effective.
+The various antidepressants have already been compared in many studies.
+Overall, the commonly used tricyclic antidepressants, SSRIs and SNRIs were found to be equally effective.
 Studies involving adults with moderate or severe depression have shown the following:

-• Without antidepressants: About 20 to 40 out of 100 people who took a placebo noticed an improvement in their symptoms within six to eight weeks.
+• Without antidepressants: About 30 out of 100 people who took a placebo noticed an improvement in their symptoms within six to eight weeks.

-• With antidepressants: About 40 to 60 out of 100 people who took an antidepressant noticed an improvement in their symptoms within six to eight weeks.
+• With antidepressants: About 50 out of 100 people who took an antidepressant noticed an improvement in their symptoms within six to eight weeks.

 Illustration: How much antidepressants can relieve symptoms – as described in the article

-Antidepressants can also relieve long-term symptoms of chronic depressive disorder (dysthymia) and chronic depression, and help make them go away completely.
+Antidepressants can also relieve the long-term symptoms of chronic depressive disorder and chronic depression, and help make them go away completely.

 An antidepressant can already have an effect within one or two weeks.
 But it may take longer for the symptoms to improve.